-Meaning ERR Value ?ILLEGAL FILE NAME One of the following occurred: 2 o The receiver name passed in bytes 5-10 contains nonprinting ASCII characters or leading or embedded spaces. o A job that did not have SYSIO privilege passed a nonblank receiver name that does not contain its job number in bytes 9 and 10. o The specified local object type code is invalid. ?ACCOUNT OR DEVICE IN USE The calling job already exists in the receiver's list of declared receivers for the specified receiver ID block (RIB) number.
-This error may indicate that the program contains a logic error or that a previous program running under the same job number failed to remove itself from the receiver list before terminating.
-In the last case, the calling job should remove itself (with a Remove call, see the section "Remove Receiver").
-3 ?PROTECTION VIOLATION One of the following occurred: נ .
-0 o The specified RIB number is out of range. o The caller does not have sufficient privilege at the time certain functions were attempted in the receiver declaration.
-(For example, a caller needs SYSIO privilege to declare "single-instance" local object type.) ?NAME OR ACCOUNT NOW EXISTS The receiver name passed in bytes 5-10 is already being used as a receiver ID (this error cannot occur if the name specified is blank), or a specified "single-instance" local object type is already in use.
-1 .6
+Meaning ERR Value ?1] LLEGAL FILE NAME 2 Or ne of the following occurred: • The receiver name passed in bytes 5-10 contains nonprinting ASCII characters or leading or embedded spaces. • A job that did not have SYSIO privilege passed a nonblank receiver name that does not contain its job number in bytes 9 and 10. • The specified local object type code is invalid. ?A CCOUNT OR DEVICE IN USE 3 e calling job already exists in the receiver's list of declared rec ern a p ren cas the e calling job already exists in the receiver's list of declared ceivers for the specified receiver ID block (RIB) number.
+This for may indicate that the program contains a logic error or that previous program running under the same job number failed to move itself from the receiver list before terminating.
+In the last se, the calling job should remove itself (with a Remove call, see e section "Remove Receiver").
+ROTECTION VIOLATION 10 rec err a p rer cas the ?P ceivers for the specified receiver ID block (RIB) number.
+This for may indicate that the program contains a logic error or that previous program running under the same job number failed to move itself from the receiver list before terminating.
+In the last se, the calling job should remove itself (with a Remove call, see a section "Remove Receiver").
+10

+Meaning ERR Value

+NAME OR ACCOUNT NOW EXISTS 16

+The receiver name passed in bytes 5-10 is already being used as a receiver ID (this error cannot occur if the name specified is blank), or a specified "single-instance" local object type is already in use.

+PILLEGAL SYS() USAGE 18

-18 ?ILLEGAL SYS() USAGE The receiver name, object type, and access parameters passed are inconsistent. ?ILLEGAL BYTE COUNT FOR I/O 31 The value you specified in byte 30 is out of range (refers to an EMT logger; see Appendix G for more information). ?NO BUFFER SPACE AVAILABLE 32 When the job attempted to declare itself as a receiving job, there were no small buffers available for the declaration arguments.
-Since the system's use of small buffers is dynamic, a retry may succeed. ?MISSING SPECIAL FEATURE 66
+The receiver name, object type, and access parameters passed are inconsistent.

+PILLEGAL BYTE COUNT FOR I/O 31

+The value you specified in byte 30 is out of range (refers to an EMT logger; see Appendix G for more information).

+NO BUFFER SPACE AVAILABLE 32

+When the job attempted to declare itself as a receiving job, there were no small buffers available for the declaration arguments.
+Since the system's use of small buffers is dynamic, a retry may succeed.

+66

+MISSING SPECIAL FEATURE